Charlotte1031/ANCOVA.xx/README.md

 #### Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any improvements or bug fixes.

+	1. Fork the repository.
+	2. Create pull requests for new features or bug fixes.
+	3. Submit feedback or feature requests via GitHub issues.

 #### License